 St. Croix is one of the three major US Virgin Islands—St. Thomas and St. John are the other two.
 Of the more than 50 USVI islands only five are populated.
 St. Croix is known as Twin City, while St. Thomas is Rock City and St. John is Love City.

 On March 31, 1917, the United States paid $25 million in gold to Denmark to acquire the Virgin Islands.
 On March 31, 2017 (Transfer Day) St. Croix and the entire USVI population celebrated their 100th year of independence.
 Officially, St. Croix has 55,000 residents but unofficially there are 65,000 residents—including part-timers, like former Vice President Biden and many celebrities.

 Note: I was hosted by United States Virgin Islands Department of Tourism (USVI Tourism) as an opportunity to explore and learn about the food and culture of St. Croix, USVI and share my favorite findings with the McCool Travel audience.

 Watch the sunrise before anyone in the United States.
 Point Udall on St. Croix is the geographic easternmost spot of United States territory, where the sun first touches the US soil.
 The area has panoramic views of the island and the Caribbean.
 On a clear day you can see several other islands.
-The Millennium Monument was dedicated on January 1, 2000 as the spot where the sunlight first hit the United States.
+The Millennium Monument marks the spot where sunlight first hits the United States and was dedicated on January 1, 2000.

 Since St. Croix is relatively isolated—35 miles from the nearest island (St. Thomas)—an estimated 80% of food is imported and very expensive.
 Whenever possible stick to local and fresh products, like seafood and chicken.
 While farm to table is a trend all over the world, it is a cultural lifestyle in St. Croix.